List of The Nanny characters: Niles

 Until later seasons, Niles outright hates C.C., and makes it his mission to torment her at every opportunity, calling it "a hobby".
 The insults Niles gives to C.C. usually poke fun at her supposedly advanced age, subtly comparing her to a dog or a witch, her inability to date anyone, and her vanity, though C.C. will occasionally get the better of him, usually by mentioning that she is responsible for his retirement fund.
 He constantly encourages the romantic tension between Fran and Maxwell, and helps undermine C.C.'s constant attempts to sabotage their relationship and growing feelings for each other.
 Even though Niles despises C.C., the mutual rage between the butler and C.C. turns to lust or even love that keeps growing from the middle of the series onward, to the point that they both find themselves depressed without each other.
 Niles later reveals that his insults toward C.C. are a defensive form of flirting.
 Taking advice from Fran, Niles admits his love for C.C. and proposes.
 Appalled at the thought of marrying someone so far below her station, C.C. flatly turns him down several times.
 Later, after an argument, both C.C. and Niles tell Maxwell they are quitting, but are later discovered in bed together by Fran and Max.
 Neither Niles nor C.C. quits, and they carry on a "secret" relationship (known, of course, to just about every member of the extended Sheffield-Fine clan).
 Later in the series, after becoming trapped in an elevator with Fran (who is in labor with her twins), C.C. breaks down and accepts Niles' proposal through the closed doors.
 C.C. and Niles marry in the series finale, as Fran is giving birth to twins.
-After they are pronounced man and wife, C.C. learns that she is pregnant with Niles' baby, which causes both of them to faint.
+After they are pronounced husband and wife, C.C. learns that she is pregnant with their first child, which causes both of them to faint.